Teófilo Braga: Positivism and published works

 Even Antero de Quental, who was friendly with Teófilo, referred to him as a hierophant of literary charlatanism.
 The Brazilian historian Sílvio Romero, called him Papa dos charlatães (English: Father of Charlatans).
 José Relvas, another contemporary, was another person who dismissed his contributions; he noted that the prestige he gained was not justified, and that only those who didn't read his published works would admire him.

 In its political aspects, positivism was a version of republicanism that acknowledged the stratification of classes by the capitalist model.
 Teófilo, while reading the works of Comte, fixated on the more radical rationalisms on Philosophical Positivism.
 On the philosophies of Auguste Comte, defending the ideas of positivism.
 "The positivist consolidated above all the idea that the Republic could not be just a coup d'état, and that maybe, we should dispense with revolutionary intentions."
 The Republicans believed that "to create a Republic required a liberation of individuals of their older ideas...[that] without a doubt, it was [their] spiritual subjugation" In Portugal of the time, about 50,000 individuals (in a population of less than six million) had declared themselves as non-Catholics.
 For Republicans, they believed that the population was captive to a Roman Catholic church that (during 1864) had condemned liberalism and all modern ideas.
 For the historian António Reis, Teófflo Braga's doctrinaire style was important in consolidating the Republican cause.
 His visceral Jacobinismo, allowed him to synthesize the theses of Republican Federalists; the themes of administrative decentralization, imperial mandates and limits which would allow the management of the Portuguese republican model of public education, on the combat of clerical ultramontanism, national sovereignty, and development of democratic ideals that would include universal suffrage.
 All these ideas would be elaborated in the newspapers A Vanguarda, O Século and O Rebate.
 The militancy of these works would serve as guides for many republicans of his time.
 Between 1879 and 1881 he would write many of his more political ideas, including Soluções Positivas da Política Portuguesa (English: Positivist Solutions to Portuguese Politics), 1879, História das Ideias Republicanas em Portugal (English: A History of Republican Ideas in Portugal), 1880, and Dissolução do Sistema Monárquico-Representativo (English: Dissolution of the Monarchical-Representative System), 1881.
-These propaganda pieces did not mean an end to his other works; in addition to participating in numerous comedies, festivals, clubs and republican associations, he was one of the personalities, in partnership with Ramalho Ortigão, to coordinate the fesitivities to mark the third centenary of the death of Luís Vaz de Camões, the epic Portuguese writer,(10 June 1880).
+These propaganda pieces did not mean an end to his other works; in addition to participating in numerous comedies, festivals, clubs and republican associations, he was one of the personalities, in partnership with Ramalho Ortigão, to coordinate the festivities to mark the third centenary of the death of Luís Vaz de Camões, the epic Portuguese writer,(10 June 1880).
 He would later become a partner in the Academia Real das Ciências (English: Royal Academy of Sciences), Lisbon, and the Academia Real de História (English: Royal Academy of History), Madrid, where he would be honoured in subsequent years.